QuivrHQ/quivr/README.md

 - **Step 3**: Update the `backend/.env` and `frontend/.env` file

 > _Your `supabase_service_key` can be found in your Supabase dashboard under Project Settings -> API.
 Use the `anon` `public` key found in the `Project API keys` section._

 > _Your  `JWT_SECRET_KEY`can be found in your supabase settings under Project Settings -> JWT Settings -> JWT Secret_

+> _To activate vertexAI with PaLM from GCP follow the instructions [here](https://python.langchain.com/en/latest/modules/models/llms/integrations/google_vertex_ai_palm.html) and update `bacend/.env`- It is an advanced feature, please be expert in GCP before trying to use it_

+- [ ] Change variables in `backend/.env`
+- [ ] Change variables in `frontend/.env`

 - **Step 4**: Run the following migration scripts on the Supabase database via the web interface (SQL Editor -> `New query`)